viresh-ratnakar/exet/README.md

 changes are automatically applied to the other end of the grid.

-The "Open" menu allows you to start with blocked blank grids following a few checkquered templates and the "completely blank" template.
+The "Open" menu allows you to start with blocked blank grids following a few checkquered templates and the completely blank "No blocks" template.
 You will also see a checkbox when creating a new blank grid, to "Add automagic blocks," and it will be checked by default (you can uncheck it if you do want to start with a basic chequered template or a completely blank template).